rebcabin/rebcabin.github.io/PythonYCombinators.md

  (lambda sf: (lambda n: 1 if n < 1 else n * sf(sf)(n - 1))))(6)
 ```

 > The technique of assuming something exists and then reasoning about its properties is as old as Pythagoras.
 The Pythagoreans discovered that $\sqrt{2}$, while the length of the hypotenuse of a right triangle with unit legs, is not a rational number, and they denied its existence, yet knowing its square.
 They were so appalled by this discovery that they instituted the death penalty for revealing it.
 It's possible that they executed [Hippasus](https://en.wikipedia.org/wiki/Hippasus) for revealing it.
+Similar stories surround the discoveries of 0, negative numbers, transcendental numbers, imaginary numbers, quaternions, and more.
+These were all disturbing violations of the prior known rules that only made sense through their implications.

-Before the final actual argument, `6`, there is a lambda expression $\sqrt{\mathscr{F}}$=`(lambda sf: ...)` of one parameter `sf`
+Before the final actual argument, `6`, there is a lambda expression $\sqrt{\mathscr{F}}$=`(lambda sf: ...)` of one parameter `sf`.
+That lambda expression is
 applied to a cut-and-paste copy of its whole self.
 That self-application,

 <!-- #raw -->